Jswizzy/Android-Notes/Testing/Test_Basics.md

 - Early failure detection in the development cycle.
 - Safer code refactoring, allowing for optimizations without regressions.
 - Stable development velocity, minimizing technical debt.
+- Helps to document how to use a feature.

 You can **manually** test your app.However, manual testing does not scale well and can overlook regressions. **Automated testing** provides feedback faster and earlier than manual testing.

+## Writing Tests

+The most important factors when writing tests are:

+- _Naming_, test names should be clear and easy to understand.
+- _Simplicity_, tests should have few assertions and a narrow scope.
+- _Checks One behavior at a time_, tests should have a single responsibility.
+- _Readability_, test should be easy to read.

+## Testing Criteria

+The most common test criteria are:

+- Branches covered
+- Conditions covered
+- Statement covered
+- Function/methods covered

 ## Types of tests in Android